jclark/rpi-cm4-ptp-guide/fedora.md

 ## Fedora compared to Raspberry Pi OS

 Fedora added support for the Raspberry Pi 4 (including the CM4) with release 37.
-At the time of writing (December 2023) the current version is release 39.
-It's considerably less mature than Raspberry Pi OS, which is the offical OS for the Raspberry Pi.
+At the time of writing (January 2025) the current version is release 41.
+It's less mature on the CM4 than Raspberry Pi OS, which is the offical OS for the Raspberry Pi.

 Fedora has some advantages, which I think give it the potential in the future to be a better platform than Raspberry Pi OS.

 * Fedora has a strong [upstream focus](https://docs.fedoraproject.org/en-US/package-maintainers/Staying_Close_to_Upstream_Projects/), particularly for the kernel.
 * RedHat has strong expertise PTP and NTP.
-In particular, the maintainer of [chrony](https://chrony-project.org/) (an NTP implementation) works for RedHat, so Fedora always has the latest version of chrony.
+In particular, the maintainer of [chrony](https://chrony-project.org/) (an NTP implementation) works for RedHat.
 * Fedora includes [Cockpit](https://cockpit-project.org/), which is a very nice web interface for server administration.
 * Fedora has an IoT variant; this provides a [non-traditional immutable approach](https://docs.fedoraproject.org/en-US/iot/) to an OS, which could be a more robust approach when a CM4 is being used as a PTP or NTP appliance (although I haven't tried this yet).

 Fedora currently has some disadvantages compared to Raspberry Pi OS

 * the documentation specific to the Raspberry Pi and particularly the CM4 is not as good (this page is trying to help with that)
-* on the CM4, it's less polished and has some bugs (notably with HDMI output)
-* it packages version 4.0 of Linux PTP, which is [not compatible](https://github.com/jclark/rpi-cm4-ptp-guide/issues/23) with the CM4; although this can [easily be patched](https://www.mail-archive.com/linuxptp-devel@lists.sourceforge.net/msg06374.html), the LinuxPTP maintainer has adopted a policy of not working around "broken" hardware, and Fedora has [decided](https://bugzilla.redhat.com/show_bug.cgi?id=2237149) not to diverge from upstream
+* it relies on u-boot, which assumes that primary UART (`dev/ttyAMA0`) will be used as a serial console;
+  this is a big problem if you are using a GPS hat that is designed also to use the primary UART
+* it boots a lot slower

-The last point means that Raspberry Pi OS is the more convenient option for using PTP.
-But chrony can make use of the CM4's PTP hardware support for NTP; Fedora is a good basis for experimenting with that.
+Fedora always has the latest version of chrony and chrony can make use of the CM4's PTP hardware support for NTP.
+Fedora is a good basis for experimenting with that.
 There is a separate page for [chrony](chrony.md) configuration.
-Unfortunately, chrony's PTP hardware support is not yet working well on the CM4, so at this stage it is suitable only for experimenting.
+Unfortunately, chrony's PTP hardware support is not yet fully working on the CM4.

+Note that Fedora includes linuxptp version 4.
+This requires using the option `ptp_minor_version 0`, which can be specified in `/etc/ptp4l.conf`.

 ## RAM and storage requirements

 CM4 RAM sizes range from 1Gb to 8Gb; eMMC sizes range from 8Gb to 32Gb.
-I tried Fedora Server 38 on a CM4 with 8Gb of RAM and an 8Gb eMMC.
-8Gb eMMC is plenty for just running a NTP/PTP server.
+8Gb eMMC is enough for just running a NTP/PTP server, but can get tight during upgrades.
 From a cursory look at `/proc/meminfo`: 8Gb RAM is more than is useful: 4Gb should be plenty; 2Gb should be OK; 1Gb would be tight.

+I would recommend using a CM4 Lite with Fedora Server.
+This allows using an SD card, which can be as big as you want.
+It is also a bit easier and quicker to install.

 ## Installation and configuration overview